SparkPost/support-docs/support/user-guide/data-privacy.md

 **Single Recipient**

-For a single recipient, select the type of compliance request you are submitting and the recipient’s email address.
+For a single recipient, select the type of compliance request you are submitting and enter the recipient’s email address.

 If applicable, select if this request applies to the master account, the master and all subaccounts, or one specific subaccount.
 (Learn more about subaccounts [here](https://www.sparkpost.com/docs/user-guide/subaccounts/).)